mtxadmin/ublock/README_en.md

 ## Adding the list

-After setup, click [this link](abp:subscribe?location=https://raw.githubusercontent.com/mtxadmin/ublock/master/it).
-In popup window press Ok and that's all.
+After setup, click [this link](https://subscribe.adblockplus.org/?location=https%3A//raw.githubusercontent.com/mtxadmin/ublock/master/it).
+In next window press Subscribe and that's all.

 <details>
     <summary>